mshahzain/reservation-calendar/README.md

 * Select the dates in which a tenant will be added, by clicking on specific dates of calendar, you can also change the months and select other dates as well, Selected dates will be shown on the right of `Stay Date:` heading.

-* Press the `Get Tenants List` button below the dates, this button sets the `Tenant List` below, as well as checks if there is a current booking on even one of the dates selected.
+* You can try pressing the `Get Tenants List` button below the dates, this button sets the `Tenant List` below, as well as checks if there is a current booking on even one of the dates selected.

 * If there exists a tenant on one of the selectedDates, the `Confirm Stay` view will get hidden, and `Cancel Entry` view will appear.
 The `Tenant(s)` linked with one of the dates will be displayed above the dates.
 Clicking on Cancel Entry will cancel reservation for each of the displayed date and respective tenants.
 After clicking on `Cancel Entry`, wait 2-4 seconds to have run the `https` calls, Then click on `Get Tenants List` button to see the new updated tenant list.